-Does your mind linger on past events, often thinking about what you could have done differently?
-Do you dread future activities because you believe something bad could happen to you or your loved ones?
+Do you ruminate on past events, often thinking about what you could have done differently?
+Do you fear some aspect of your future?
 Are you never quite fully present in what you are doing during each moment?
 Are your anxious thoughts negatively impacting your relationships with your loved ones?
 Do you wish you could slow your thought process down and feel more at peace with who you are?

 As much as we want to have control over our lives, we all face stressful hurdles.
 Children can get sick and parents age.
 We may move across the country, lose a beloved job or get divorced.
 It’s only natural that the losses and changes we experience in life create anxiety, fear and distress.
 Layers of challenges that occur over time can quickly spiral out of control, making you feel consistently overwhelmed.

 Anxiety and stress are normal human responses.
-However, when anxiety constantly interferes with an individual’s well-being, it can become a large and unnecessary burden.
+However, when anxiety greatly interferes with an individual’s well-being, it can become an unnecessary burden.
 Anxiety disorders are the most common mental health issues in the United States.
 Approximately 40 million people in the US experience significant anxiety.
-One in four adults expected to have an anxiety disorder in their lifetime and one in ten adults live with an anxiety disorder every year.
+One in four adults is expected to have an anxiety disorder in their lifetime and one in ten adults have chronic anxiety.
 Some research shows that people often live with an anxiety disorder for a decade before seeking anxiety treatment.

 Our society’s “keep up with the movie stars” mindset, combined with global fears and uncertainties about our future welfare often create a sense of being on edge almost all of the time.
 The good news is that anxiety treatment can help you live in the moment instead of focusing on the stress of the past or the chaos of the future.